 These are the most energy saving gas furnaces, with models performing up to 98% efficiency.
 That means 98% of all the energy put into the furnace results in heat.
 These furnaces are typically more expensive because of the incredible efficiency and constant temperature control it provides and is likely to save you a substantial amount on your energy bills.

 Multistage Furnaces: Ideal for Illinois

 While multistage furnaces provide incredible flexibility and comfort in heating output, everyone does not need it.
 This multistage function is ideal for parts of the world that experience more extreme climate changes.

 Just looking at last February’s extreme cold snap is all the proof you need to remember how frigid it can get here in the Chicago area.
 That is what makes these multi-stage heating systems perfect for homes in the Midwest.

 Furnace installation is a great investment for your home.
 Purchasing a modern, multistage furnace improves energy efficiency, comfort, and convenience year-round.

 If you are considering a new system, it is time to call an HVAC expert.
 Maximum Heating & Air Conditioning has been providing professional furnace installations across the entire Aurora area since 2001.
-We install high quality Lennox heating solutions that provide consistent heating, energy efficiency and quiet operation.
+We install high quality heating solutions that provide consistent heating, energy efficiency and quiet operation.